Gadubanud: Report of cannibalism

 The Gadubanud were considered mainmait (wild/of alien speech) by neighbouring tribes such as the Wathaurong and Girai Wurring.

 There is a lurid account in the reminiscences of William Buckley concerning the practice of cannibalism imputed to the tribe.
-Buckley was an escaped English convict who spent over three decades among the aborigines, chiefly the Wathaurong of the area around Geelong.
+Buckley was an escaped English convict who spent over three decades among Aboriginal Peoples, chiefly the Wathaurong of the area around Geelong.
 In touching on the topic he related that:

 'In my wanderings about, I met with the Pallidurgbarrans, a tribe notorious for their cannibal practices; not only eating human flesh greedily after a fight, but on all occasions when it was possible.
 They appeared to be the nearest approach to the brute creation of any I had ever seen or heard of; and, in consequence, they were very much dreaded.
 Their colour was light copper, their bodies having tremendously large and protrubing [sic] bellies.
 Huts, or artificial places for shelter, were unknown to them it being their custom to lay about in the scrub, anyhow and anywhere.
 The women appeared to be most unnaturally ferocious-children being their most valued sacrifice.
 Their brutality at length became so harassing, and their assaults so frequent, that it was resolved to set fire to the bush where they had sheltered themselves, and so annihilate them, one and all, by suffocation.
 This, in part, succeeded, for I saw no more of them in my time.
 The belief is, that the last of the race was turned into a stone, or rock, at a place where a figure was found resembling a man, and exceedingly well executed; probably the figure-head of some unfortunate ship'.

-The charge that Australian natives practiced cannibalism in the usual acceptance of the word — consuming human flesh for nutriment or to strike terror into one's enemies — is now broadly dismissed as a misinterpretation of a custom restricted to funerary rites.
+The charge that Australian natives practised cannibalism in the usual acceptance of the word — consuming human flesh for nutriment or to strike terror into one's enemies — is now broadly dismissed as a misinterpretation of a custom restricted to funerary rites.

 Tim Flannery, in editing Buckley's account, commented:

 When reading about the Bunyip and Pallidurgbarrans, we need to remember that Buckley was a rural Cheshireman who doubtless believed implicitly in the faeries and hobgoblins of his homeland.
 Likewise, the Aboriginal people who were educating Buckley about their environment made no clear division between myth and material reality ...
 There is not the slightest impression that Buckley is reporting anything but what he sensed was true, yet for the modern reader there is equally little doubt that bunyips and Pallidurgbarrans are mythical beings.